-Let's take a closer look at to get a better idea of what Clarke University offers and if it could be a good fit for you.
+Let's take a look at these areas to get a clearer view of what Clarke University offers and if the school seems like a good choice for you.

-Out of all the first-year, full-time undergrads who start at Clarke University, around 72% come back their sophomore year.
+Approximately 72% of students who start at Clarke University come back for their second year of college.
 Around 63% of students who started at Clarke University earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
+Job placement stats are a good resource for understanding the value of a degree from Clarke University by providing a look on how job placement has gone for other grads.
 Within six months of graduating, 99% of graduates receive at least one full-time job offer.

-Recent Clarke University grads have an average starting salary of $43,636 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent Clarke University grads is $43,636 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

-Graduates in the class of 2021 had an average of $11,079 in student loans per borrower.
+In 2020, students graduated with an average of $2,932 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Clarke University seems like a school you want to apply to, click the heart button to save it to your college list.

-Clarke University is located in the urban setting of Dubuque, Iowa.
+Clarke University is located in the city of Dubuque, Iowa.

-If you want to see Clarke University for yourself, plan a visit.
+If you would like to see Clarke University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Highway 20 to Dubuque, or book a flight to the nearest airport, Dubuque Regional.